lenkis/sandbox/README.rst

 Hello world!
 ==============================================================================

-This is a test for delivering a README in the ReST test.
+This is a test for delivering a README in the ReST format.

+.. _section1:

 ------------------------------------------------------------------------------
 Section 1